 Not only the physical training you put into the sport, but the mental strategy and planning that goes into making your race successful is a thrill to me.
 I strongly believe that anything can be achieved once you set your mind on it.
 One of my goals is to promote healthy lifestyles in and beyond community through sports activities.
 My vision is to transcend the boundaries of the triathlon and represent the importance of a sound mind, body, and diet in achieving dreams.
 The 100% me campaign is about being a true athlete and retaining the values of clean, fair competition.
 100% me embodies and celebrates five key values: hard work, determination, passion, respect and integrity.

-I currently compete in triathlon as age group triathlete at national and international level, as well as competing in other races.
-I undertake up to 25 hours a week of training throughout Varazdin city.
-Look out for me and say Hi.
+I currently compete in triathlon as age group triathlete at international level.
+I undertake up to 19 hours a week of training throughout Varazdin

 Here are some facts about me that you may not know.